dragonflydb/documentation/docs/command-reference/server-management/replconf.md

 **Time complexity:** O(1)

 The `REPLCONF` command is an internal command.
-It is used by a Redis master to configure a connected replica.
+It is used by a Dragonfly master to configure a connected replica.